-All efficacy analyses will be conducted in the ITT Population for the US and the mITT Population for the EU regulatory agencies.
+Efficacy analyses for primary and secondary endpoints will be conducted in the ITT Population for the US and the mITT Population for the EU regulatory agencies.
+All other efficacy analyses will be conducted using the ITT population.

-Analyses will be conducted using a gated hierarchical testing procedure to preserve a familywise Type I error rate of $\alpha = 0.05$.
+Analyses will be performed using a gated hierarchical testing procedure to preserve a family-wise Type I error rate of $\alpha = 0.05$.

-To control the family-wise Type I error rate at 0.05 for multiplicity across the primary and secondary analyses, a hierarchical testing strategy1 will be used.
+To control the family-wise Type I error rate at 0.05 for multiplicity across the primary and secondary endpoints, a hierarchical testing strategy1 will be used.
+For the US, the secondary endpoints assessed "over time" (see Section 3.2) will be excluded from the hierarchical testing strategy.
 [REDACTED]